 Do you ever feel befuddled by technology, lost and barely afloat in a sea of technology jargon?
 You’re not alone.
 I remember the first time I sat in front of a computer and wondered, “Why do I have to?”
-Later, when my dad bought me an Apple //e computer, my math teacher mother remarked, “He’s terrible in math; he’s not going to be a programmer.”
+Later, my dad bought me an Apple //e computer.
+My math teacher mother remarked, “He’s terrible in math; he’s not going to be a programmer.”

-Amazingly, the technology helped me do things I had previously found impossible.
-It opened doors that had already shut at 13 years of age, enabling me to master million-dollar spreadsheets in a single-bound, track inventory and projects with databases, and create possibilities for my life where there had been none.
-In fact, at 13, I had conversations with adult learners via computer bulletin board services (BBSs) that served as islands of insight.
-They cultivated in me an ardent desire to wrestle with learning and share the benefit with others.
+In spite of that, the technology helped me do things I had once found impossible.
+It opened doors that had already shut at 13 years of age.
+It enabled me to master million-dollar spreadsheets in a single-bound.
+I relied on it to track inventory and projects with databases.
+It created possibilities for my life where there had been none.
+In fact, at 13, I had conversations with adults via computer bulletin board services (BBSs).
+These BBSs served as islands of insight.
+They cultivated in me an ardent desire.
+That desire?
+To wrestle with learning and share the benefit with others.

 Swing wide open the door to possibility!